NickTiny/SPArk-sequencer-addon/docs/render.md

 Only render the highlighted Scene Strips from the sequencer timeline.

 ### Output Scene
 The current timeline (or selected elements within the timeline) will be re-constructed in the output scene.
 Useful for either reviewing your renders directly within Blender.
-Additionally rendering your output scene (option below) will create a single media (Movie/Image Sequence) that represents the entire timeline. *Note: Metastrips are not reconstructed in the output scene.*
+Additionally rendering your output scene (option below) will create a single media (Movie/Image Sequence) that represents the entire timeline. *Note: Metastrips will not be reconstructed in the output scene, inner strips will still appear in output scene.*

 The outputs scene has several additional options: